 Monthly Archives: November 2011

-During holidays such as Thanksgiving, many pet owners ask the question “can dogs eat turkey?”
-Here are some tips concerning this issue:
+During holidays such as Thanksgiving and Christmas, many pet owners ask the question “can dogs eat turkey?”
+Here are some tips concerning this issue.

 Red-eyed tree frogs are easily recognized by their vivid colors and red eyes.
 Their bodies are a bright green color with yellow and blue striped sides.
 They also have orange toes.
 They grow up to about 2 – 3 inches in length and can live anywhere from 4 to 10 years.
 If you plan on getting red-eyed tree frogs as pets, it is important to learn about the requirements needed to keep these frogs healthy.
 Continue reading

 The Siamese cat personality consists of a strong character and affectionate nature.
 Siamese cats are very energetic and need a lot of attention.
 They can be quite demanding and love to be included in everything you do.
 Cat owners find these traits very endearing.